psychemedia/ou-tm351/tm351_builder_unversioned/docs/tm351_dockercloud.md

 # Running the TM351 Constainers Using DockerCloud.

-The various TM351 services have been defined in a set of Dockr containers that can be run together using *Docker Compose*.
+The various TM351 services have been defined in a set of Docker containers that can be run together using *Docker Compose*.

 To run the linked services: